vikas9dev/spring-ai/docs/03-foundations-of-generative-ai-and-llms_combined.md

 *   The aim is to enable machines to think, learn, solve problems, and make decisions like humans.
 *   Essentially, it's about giving machines a "brain" capable of reasoning and decision-making.
 *   📌 **Example:** Siri, Google Assistant, and self-driving cars are all products evolved from AI research.
-*   AI is the overarching term for all smart computer systems, sitting at the top of the family tree.
+*   AI is the umbrella/overarching term for all smart computer systems, sitting at the top of the family tree.
 *   📝 **Note:** It's best to use the generic term "artificial intelligence" when explaining these concepts to people unfamiliar with the field to avoid confusion with jargon like "generative AI," "deep learning," and "machine learning."

 ### Machine Learning (ML) 🤖